snerpton/textbox-multiple-character-limited/README.md

 			}
 		]
 ```
-as the property wouldn't appear when editing the node (see image).
+as the property wouldn't appear when editing the node.
 This same error happened when setting the view as a textstring.
-I guess in both instances this is because there is no integer/textarea view in /Umbraco/Views/preValueEditors?
+I guess in both instances this is because there is no integer/textarea view in `/Umbraco/Views/preValueEditors`?
 My solution was to use a textarea as this is just a demo.